ASC 3312 (LUOA), PSYC 312 (LUO): Social Psychology

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student will complete 2 discussions throughout the term.
+Therefore, the student will complete 1 discussion during the term.
 The student is required to provide a thread in response to the provided prompt.
-Each thread must be 300–500 words and demonstrate course-related knowledge.
-For each thread, the student must use and cite the textbook, and Scripture in current APA format.
+The thread must include a link to a brief advertisement/video clip.
+The thread must also include a paragraph demonstrating course-related knowledge.
+For the thread, the student must use and cite the textbook, and Scripture in current APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must include 150-250 words and cite at least one item of information from the textbook.
-(CLO: A, B, D)
+Each reply must include 150-250 words and cite at least 1 item of information from the textbook.
+(CLO: A, C)

-Understanding the major concepts of social psychology will provide a foundation for success in this course.
-To help ensure your understanding of these basic concepts (also described by the textbook authors as “Big Ideas”) you will be asked to write a 500-700 word paper within which you identify each of these “Big Ideas” within your textbook, select a quote that summarizes the concept, provide a real-life example of the concept, and reflect on what the Bible says about the concept.
-(CLO: A).
+Understanding the major concepts of social psychology will provide the student a foundation for success in this course.
+To help ensure understanding of these basic concepts (also described by the textbook authors as “Big Ideas”) the student will be asked to record a 3-5 minute video within which he/she will introduce him or herself, identify each of these “Big Ideas” within the textbook, select a quote that summarizes the concept, provide a real-life example of the concept, and reflect on what the Bible says about the concept.
+In addition, a conclusion is requied in which the student indicates what topic most interests him or her.
+The student must be visible on camera.
+The information should be shared in a conversational manner rather than reading a script.
+(CLO: A)

 Quizzes (8)

 Each quiz will cover the Learn material for the Module: Week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a 1-hour time limit.
+Each quiz will be open-book/open-notes, allow 1 attempt, contain 50 multiple-choice questions, and have a 1-hour time limit.
 (CLO: B, C, D)

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.